JayWood/the-seo-framework/readme.txt

 = Unbranded, Free and for the Professional =
 This plugin is unbranded!
 This even means that we don't even put the name "The SEO Framework" anywhere within the WordPress interface, aside from the plugin activation page.
 This plugin makes great use of the default WordPress interface elements, like as if this plugin is part of WordPress.
 No ads, no nags.
-The small hidden HTML comment can easily be disabled with the use of a filter.
+The small and hidden HTML comment can easily be disabled with the use of a filter.

 Nobody has to know about the tools you've used to create your or someone else's website.
 A clean interface, for everyone.